AdonaiVera/forky/README.md

 # Forky: Your AI code Companion

-🌟 Powered by Google Cloud credits through the #VertexAISprint program! ✨
+🌟 Powered by Google Cloud credits through the #VertexAISprint program and developed in the RevolutionUC Hackathon! ✨

 [![Image](./docs/frontpage.png "Forky main page")](https://gitforky.com)